Kerry Buchan, Alumni Development Manager

 Rewa is the conjugate between the Division and the central Marketing Services team and can facilitate marketing services for web design, content, graphic design, video production and events.
 Rewa works collaboratively with the Communications team to support marketing activities.

-Rewa has a background in marketing, communications, event management, sponsorship engagement, graphic design, web development and photography and has worked in the Health Science Division for over three years.
+Rewa has a background in marketing, communications, event management, sponsorship engagement, graphic design, web development, and photography, and has worked in the Health Science Division for over four years.

 Nina Lamb, Marketing Adviser (Christchurch)